LogtalkDotOrg/logtalk3/coding/vim/NOTES.md

 with a `ftplugin/logtalk.vim` that comments out some of the necessary settings despite their local scope!).

-5. Add the following lines to your ~/.vimrc file:
+5. Add the following lines to your `~/.vimrc` file:

 		syntax on
 		filetype indent on
 		filetype plugin on

-You may then perform code completion by typing CTRL-X, CTRL-K and then CTRL-P or CTRL-N to cycle between all the completion choices.
+You may then perform code completion by typing `CTRL-X`, `CTRL-K` and then `CTRL-P` or `CTRL-N` to cycle between all the completion choices.

 6. Check the `coding/ctags` in the Logtalk installation directory for instructions on how to enable a source code browser for Logtalk source